Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-chicken-or-egg.md

   - javascript
 ---

-I saw this a couple of days ago and thought it was finally a solution to this ancient problem!
+I saw this a couple of days ago and thought it was finally a solution to this age-old problem!

 Who was there first, the chicken or the egg?